Modification of Child Custody in Missouri

 Missouri courts are focused on protecting children’s interests.
 Child custody arrangements for children might no longer work as they grow older.
 Parents may have to request a child custody modification.

-When seeking child custody modifications, it’s important to show that a change in circumstances has occurred since the original custody order has been granted and that the “old” order doesn’t reflect the child’s best interests anymore.
+When seeking child custody modifications, it’s essential to show that a change in circumstances has occurred and the “old” order doesn’t reflect the child’s interests.

 Putting a Child in Danger

 Missouri laws define an unfit parent as one whose conduct places a child in danger or causes psychological or emotional harm.
 Based on this definition, parents found guilty of felony offenses such as rape, child molestation, or sexual misconduct involving a child cannot have custody awarded by Missouri courts.
 The outcomes of custody cases are also negatively impacted by substance abuse and domestic violence.

 A parent moving a child without a relocation notice or court order could adversely affect the parent’s chances of retaining custody.
 This can lead to the court modifying the custody order.

 Custody changes are expected due to ordinary life changes as the child grows.
 However, parents’ mental and physical health could create a need to change child custody.
 If one parent is limited by their health to care for the child, the other parent could take custody of the child.

 A child’s wishes begin to weigh in custody cases from age 11.
 Their wishes become significant with age.
 However, the judge makes the final decision.